-State sales tax also puts a great impact on buying cost.
-Some states have a very high tax rate like California and Mississippi with seven per cent sales tax.
-Some other states like Alaska, Delaware, Montana and Hampshire have low tax rates.
+State sales tax also puts a great impact on buying costs.
+Some states have a very high tax rate like California and Mississippi with seven percent sales tax.
+Some other states like Alaska, Delaware, Montana, and Hampshire have low tax rates.

 Bloodlines, Color, and personality

-Bloodlines, colour, and personality also determine the cost of buying a donkey.
-Donkeys are found in grey, brown, black and mixed colours.
+Bloodlines, color, and personality also determine the cost of buying a donkey.
+Donkeys are found in grey, brown, black and mixed colors.
 People are seen paying more for brown, black, and grey donkeys.

-Depending on the size, colour, and gender of a donkey you may have to pay around $500-2000 to get one.
+Depending on the size, color, and gender of a donkey you may have to pay around $500-2000 to get one.

 After buying a donkey, the next thing is to estimate the monthly cost.
-You need to invest in food, medical and living cost.
+You need to invest in food, medical and living costs.

-Give them proper shed to prevent snow, rain and other harsh conditions.
+Give them a proper shed to prevent snow, rain, and other harsh conditions.
 They are susceptible to pneumonia and bronchitis.
 Donkeys need adequate shelter in winter.

-Prolonged colic disease or serious injuries can increase vet cost.
+Prolonged colic disease or serious injuries can increase vet costs.
 For pregnant donkeys, pre-birth exams are very important.
 Feed them more hay and provide pregnancy supplements.